A delightful evening spent at The Royal Afghan, ITC Windsor!

 The evening started with salad, wine and some masala papad, lots of chit chat with fellow bloggers, people from the hotel and the chef himself.
-I found the chef so down to earth and talented, he kept on sharing some tips about the marinades, the meat tenderisers and how they use only natural ones like kachi, raw papaya etc. He shared many stories of how does he feel when famous people come to eat his food and how mostly Indians are the ones want fork and spoon to eat food and people from abroad are happy using their hands (they don’t provide cutlery and encourage the use of hands to relish the food).
+I found the chef so down to earth and talented.
+He kept on sharing some tips about the marinades, the meat tenderisers and how they use only natural ones like kachi, raw papaya etc. He shared many stories of how he feels when famous people come to eat his food and how mostly Indians are the ones who want fork and spoon to eat food and people from abroad are happy using their hands (they don’t provide cutlery and encourage the use of hands to relish the food).
 It was such a pleasure talking to him to techniques, tips and more.

 And then there was “Barra Kabab”, Chunks of leg of lamb and chops marinated in a mixture of yoghurt, malt vinegar & mélange of spices, chargrilled over “Red hot Embers”, I swear I could die for it or may be kill for it.
-It was so freaking good starts dreaming about barra kabab ok now that I have stopped dreaming about it, let me come back to the topic.
+It was so freaking good, *starts dreaming about barra kabab* Now that I have stopped dreaming about it, let me come back to the topic.
 The mutton was so tender and juicy, the spices just right.
 The barra kabab for me was the star dish of the day.
-I could have had the whole meal of this, heck multiple meals of this one after the other
+I could have had the whole meal of this, heck multiple meals of this one after the other.

 Before we move on the next course, guys you have to see this.
 The biggest I mean the biggest naan I have ever seen.

-Moving on the next course, ladies and gentlemen also my favorite course of the meal, the dessert and since I had read that “Phirni" A light dessert of milk and Basmati rice and flavoured with cardamom, set in earthen mould, topped with pistachio, was on menu I was waiting for it.
-And inspite of being full most of us finished the phirni and was pretty much in orgasmic state while eating it.
+Moving on the next course, ladies and gentlemen also my favorite course of the meal, the dessert and since I had read that “Phirni” – a light dessert of milk and Basmati rice and flavoured with cardamom, set in earthen mould, topped with pistachio, was on menu, I was waiting for it.
+And despite of being full, most of us finished the phirni and was pretty much in orgasmic state while eating it.
 There was also a “Gulab Jamun” but I didn’t care about that too much.
 For me the star was the phirni.